-The BRIDGES project is composed of 7 work packages.
-All work packages are tightly linked, progressing in an iterative and incremental manner to ensure the achievement of the project’s goals.
+The BRIDGES project was structured in 7 work packages.
+All work packages represent the iterative and incremental manner to ensure the achievement of the project’s goals.

-Public deliverables (pending review), reports, publications, and other material produced during the project’s lifetime are made available on this page as they occur.
+Public deliverables, reports, publications, and other material produced during the project’s lifetime is made available on this page.

 Eliciting requirements for a multisensory eXtended Reality platform for training and informal learning (paper)